Published Aug 19, 2024

 StarTrek.com: Before we dive into the role Star Trek has played in your life, can you tell us a bit about your "first contact" with the franchise?

 Roger Clark: I was a 'baby'!
-I saw The Wrath of Khan in the cinema, and I didn't actually take that much from it.
+I saw in the cinema, and I didn't actually take that much from it.
 All I remember was the little [Ceti eel] going into the ears, and that just freaked me out.
 I thought, This is not my cup of tea!
 Oh my gosh, how is he letting him do that to him?
 But then I got older and I realized that he wasn't [letting him do that].
 And also seeing Ricardo Montalban as Khan at the very end, where he launches the [Genesis device].
 He's got this mangled face on him and stuff, and I thought, Oh man, he's really gone downhill since Fantasy Island. [laughs]

 StarTrek.com: Once you had an idea of what Star Trek had to offer, what aspect of the series helped spark your fandom?